bobbae/gcp/challenges/loomings/README.md

-# Challenge: loomings

-* First read the `Basic rules for challenges` (https://github.com/bobbae/gcp/blob/main/challenges/README.md).

-* Summary: Install minio, create a bucket, create bunch of files and process them. `minio` is a distributed cloud centric object storage that can mimick `s3`.
+Install minio, create a bucket, create bunch of files and process them. `minio` is a distributed cloud centric object storage that can mimick `s3`.

 ## Part 1